Diversity and Inclusion

 As we recruit and develop employees, Bard does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, genetic information, or status as a recently separated veteran, armed forces service medal veteran, disabled veteran or active duty wartime or campaign badge veteran.
 We expect compliance with local laws wherever we operate around the world.

-In 2015, Bard launched a Global Inclusion Leadership Council comprised of diverse, respected and influential leaders representing each of Bard’s major functions, geographies and businesses.
+Bard has a Global Inclusion Leadership Council comprised of diverse, respected and influential leaders representing each of Bard’s major functions, geographies and businesses.
 The Council will not only raise awareness of inclusion across Bard, but will be responsible for reviewing and sharing great ideas and partnering with their organization’s leadership teams to build, execute and measure inclusion plans.